I Am... (Beyoncé tour): Controversy in Malaysia

-In September 2009, it was announced by the Associated Press that Knowles would be bringing her show to Kuala Lumpur, Malaysia on October 25, 2009, but it would be without some of her usual tricks.
-After encountering what became familiar opposition from religious groups in a predominantly Muslim country, Knowles agreed to tone down some parts of her act.
-A spokesperson for the Pan-Malaysian Islamic Party stated: "We are against Western sexy performances; we don't think our people need that."
-However, a rep soon came from the concert's Malaysian organizer, stating that "all parties have reached an amicable understanding" about the performance.
-He went on saying that Knowles should be regarded as a "role model" and an "embodiment of success" because of her philanthropic work, including campaigns against poverty and domestic violence.
-The Marctensia promoter further told the Associated Press: "We are confident that Beyoncé's concert will once and for all silence international critics and put Malaysia back on track and move up the ranks in presenting A-list international pop concerts in this region and further boost tourism."
+In September 2009, it was announced by the Associated Press that Beyoncé would be bringing her tour to Kuala Lumpur, Malaysia, with a show scheduled for 25 October.
+However, despite the singer’s largely "squeaky-clean", respectable reputation, some of Beyoncé's skimpier outfits and potentially suggestive dance moves would have to be slightly edited and changed to suit the conservative, predominantly Muslim, Southeast Asian country.
+This agreement came after Beyoncé received word of opposition, mainly from the Pan-Malaysian Islamic Party, which stated: "We are against Western sexy performances; we don't think our people need that."
+However, a representative soon issued a comment on behalf of the tour's Malaysian promoter, stating that "all parties have reached an amicable understanding" about the standards.
+He went on, saying that Beyoncé could be regarded as a suitable "role model", as she is the "embodiment of success", as well as her philanthropic work, including campaigns against poverty and domestic violence, and visiting ill and dying children in hospital, while in Asia.
+The promoter further told the Associated Press: "We are confident that Beyoncé'ss concert will once and for all silence international critics and put Malaysia back on track and move up the ranks in presenting A-list international pop concerts in this region and further boost tourism."

-However, it was ultimately announced in October 2009 that the concert has been postponed in the wake of accusations by Islamic conservatives that the show would be "immoral and unclean".
-Malaysian promoter Marctensia said in a statement that the show has been postponed to a future date to be announced shortly, and added "The postponement is solely [the] decision of the artist and has nothing to with other external reasons."
-Another representative declined to comment on whether the show was postponed due to the heavy criticism it was receiving from religious leaders in the country.
-The show also faced oppositions by Islamic conservatives in Egypt who branded it as an "insolent sex party" that threatens the Muslim nation's "social peace and stability" and tried to encourage people against going to the concert.
-Two years prior to the performance, Knowles scheduled a show in Malaysia but backed out due to similar protests regarding her performance.
+However, in early October 2009, it was suddenly announced that the concert had been delayed again, in the wake of new concerns (by Islamic conservatives) that the show would simply be too "immoral and unclean".
+Malaysian promoter Marctensia said, in a statement, that the show had been "postponed to a future date", to be announced soon thereafter, adding that: "The postponement is solely [the] decision of the artist and has nothing to with other external reasons."
+Another representative declined to comment on whether or not the show was postponed due to the heavy criticism it was receiving from religious leaders in the country.
+The tour also faced oppositions by Islamic conservatives in Egypt, who branded it as an "insolent sex party" that threatens the Muslim nation's "social peace and stability", despite the singer being in love, and married, to Jay-Z, and overall a very private person.
+Two years prior to this performance, in 2007, Beyoncé's a show in Malaysia but backed out due to similar protests regarding her performance.